 |Registered||Fee Payment Deadline|

-Please make checks payable to "CSU Stanislaus" and include your Student ID#.
+If mailing payment, make checks payable to "CSU Stanislaus" and include your Warrior ID number.